Presstoff: History

+Presstoff was still being produced in the first quarter of the 21st century.

 Military uses during WWII

-Presstoff was used in binoculars cases and straps, horse tack, bayonet frogs, equipment belts, cap visors etc. Presstoff was used in almost every application normally filled by leather, except items like footwear where repeated flex wear and moisture cause Presstoff to delaminate.
+Presstoff was used in binoculars cases and straps, horse tack, bayonet frogs, equipment belts, cap visors etc. Presstoff was used in almost every application normally filled by leather, except items such as footwear where repeated flex wear and moisture cause Presstoff to delaminate.
 The task of cleaning Presstoff was almost impossible as once it gets wet, it breaks down.